IainYa/UltimateTentBling/README.md

 Each pattern starts every 60 seconds and if it's a moving transition, it will take one hour to get to the other side of 0.5 degree area.
 This works out approximately 15m/s.

 ### Transitions
-- Instant change for all tents
+- 0 - Instant change for all tents
-- North to South
+- 1 - North to South
-- South to North
+- 2 - South to North
-- East to West
+- 3 - East to West
-- West to East
+- 4 - West to East
-- Random delay

 ### Effects
+- 0 - 2 Colour Pattern
+- 1 - Rainbow

 #### Individual tent effects
 - Single - Single colour